Spark-Innovations/sc4-hsm/doc/SC4-HSM user manual.md

 2. Fully erases the flash on any attempt to write to it
 3. Fully erases the flash when the RDP level is set back to 0

 RDP Level 2 is a permanent protection that disables DFU mode entirely.
 It also disables support for hardware debugging.

-*** WARNING!!! ***

-Using the RDP feature is dangerous, and can result in your device becoming permanently disabled (bricked) if you are not careful.

 RDP level 2 is by far the most secure.
 It will protect your keys against all but the most sophisticated adversaries.
 Getting around RDP level 2 requires decapping the chip.
 However, it is PERMANENT.
 Once you enter RDP level 2 you can never go back, which means you cannot load new code.
-Do not use RDP level 2 unless you are absolutely sure you know what you are doing.

-RDP level 1 is reversible, but there is a very important caveat: because switching from RDP level 1 back to RDP level 0 involves erasing all of the flash memory, it is a time-consuming operation, during which the device will appear to be hung.
-If the flash erase procedure is interrupted, either by resetting the device or switching off its power, the SC4-HSM will become PERMANENTLY DISABLED.
-This state is unrecoverable.
-So think carefully before you use the RDP feature.
+Because of this, RDP level 2 is not directly supported by the development firmware.
+If you want to invoke RDP level 2 you will need to modify the firmware to do this.
+It isn't difficult.
+If you can't figure out how to do it, you shouldn't be doing it.

+To enable RDP level 1, simply connect to the HSM and type R.

+To disable RDP level 1, do the following:

+1. Put device in DFU mode by holding down the DFU button and pressing RESET

+2. Type: dfu-util -s 0:force:unprotect -a 0 -D path-to/src/build/firmware.dfu

+3. Wait 1 minute while the chip performs a full flash erase.

+4. Put device in DFU mode again as in step 1

+5. Reload the firmware according to the instructions above in the section entitled "Programming the SC4-HSM" (i.e. type: dfu-util -a 0 -D build/firmware.dfu)

+Note that in step 3, dfu-util  will return *before* the flash erase is complete.
+There is no feedback on when the flash erase is complete.
+You just have to time it.
+If you stop the process before it finishes, then attempts to load the firmware will fail with the message "ERASE_PAGE not correctly executed".
+If that happens, just repeat the above procedure and give it a little more time.

+NOTE: Readout protection will prevent an adversary from *reading* your keys if you lose physical possession of the device, but it will (obviously) not prevent them from *using* your keys unless they are protected by a pass-phrase.
+This feature will be released in a future version of the firmware.

 ## A tour of the source code